Houston Construction Accident Lawyers Ready and Willing to Help

 In Texas, employers are not forced to carry workers’ compensation insurance unless they are certain private employers or part of a government or educational system.
 Those without insurance are known as non-subscribers.
 For those with workers’ compensation insurance coverage, the policyholder would pay income and/or medical benefits to you or your beneficiaries if you qualify.

 Workers’ Compensation Claim Process

 The first stage of dispute resolution with the Division of Workers’ Compensation is a Benefit Review Conference.
-This is an informal meeting in which you, your attorney, and a representative of your employer’s insurance carrier will meet with a Division of Workers’ Compensation Benefit Review Officer to try to work out what needs to be done for you to get coverage.
+This meeting will include you, your attorney, and those who represent the insurance carrier providing the benefit.
+The Division of Workers’ Compensation Benefit Review Officer will work to try to resolve the coverage options here.